david0xd/blockchain-developer-bootcamp-final-project/README.md

    - amountToBePaid - _uint256_ Amount of ETH in wei that will be paid to the signatory when they sign a document
    - paid - _bool_ Boolean value which represent if the amount is paid to the signatory (default: false)

+## Creator's notes (_good to read as it explains more about the concept_)
+This application is imagined and designed to work without any third party off-chain services or resources.
+Hence, it provides a little more possibility for storing data on chain.

+Despite that the usage of the gas is a little higher, it should justify itself by removing third party off-chain solutions and enabling overview of the history and purpose of the documents and their signatures that are immutable and stored on the blockchain forever as the single source of truth.

+In order to make this future-proof this application can be developed as L2 solution.
+In that case only the most important data would be saved on the main blockchain such as document hash, owner and signatory addresses, etc. That approach would be able to significantly reduce the cost of gas.

 ## Possible future improvements
 - KYC-like (personal identity) mechanism for registering & approving trusted party on a blockchain in terms related to the smart contract established between the involved parties in decentralized way.